beemorris/beemorris.github.io/_pages/about.md

   - /about.html
 ---

 I am a computational linguist who loves language and technology.

-I am currently working on getting my Pilates teaching certification.
-I enjoy listening to music, reading, playing video games, reading, and spending time with my cat.
+I am a creative problem solver who loves to find answers.
+I excel at cross-team communication and collaboration, but I also work well independently.
+I thrive in an environment with evolving priorities and varying tasks.

-I am interested in relocating to the PNW, especially Seattle.
+In my free time, I enjoy listening to music, reading, playing video games, reading, and spending time with my cat.